krikzz/ED64/README.md

 ### [ED64-XIO](ED64-XIO)
-Provides the reference source that can be used by homebrew developers to utilise hardware functions including SD card and USB capabilities from an N64 ROM
+Provides the reference source that can be used by homebrew developers to utilise hardware functions including SD card and USB capabilities from an N64 ROM.
+Note that the current sample relies on libDragon built earlier than 2021.